alex-bellon/wikipedia/wikipedia.md

 ### Miscellaneous

+[Coin problem](https://en.wikipedia.org/wiki/Coin_problem) -  a mathematical problem that asks for the largest monetary amount that cannot be obtained using only coins of specified denominations.
+For example, the largest amount that cannot be obtained using only coins of 3 and 5 units is 7 units.

+[Currying](https://en.wikipedia.org/wiki/Currying) - the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.
+For example, a function that takes two arguments, one from X and one from Y, and produces outputs in Z, by currying is translated into a function that takes a single argument from X and produces as outputs functions from Y to Z.

 [Freshman's Dream](https://en.wikipedia.org/wiki/Freshman's_dream) - the erroneous equation (x + y)^n = x^n + y^n, where n is a real number (usually a positive integer greater than 1).

 [Ham sandwich theorem](https://en.wikipedia.org/wiki/Ham_sandwich_theorem) - states that given n measurable "objects" in n-dimensional Euclidean space, it is possible to divide all of them in half (with respect to their measure, i.e. volume) with a single (n − 1)-dimensional hyperplane.